 TSCV vs. SMIG

 TSCV (Thrivent Small Cap Value ETF) and SMIG (Bahl & Gaynor Small/Mid Cap Income Growth ETF) are both Small Cap Value Equities funds.
 Both are actively managed.
-Their correlation of 0.82 suggests significant overlap in exposure.
+A 0.80 correlation means they provide meaningful diversification when combined.
 Both charge a 0.60% expense ratio.

 Performance